 Not everyone is lucky enough to have rich soil.
 Chances are, your current soil may be deficient in nutrients, or have imbalanced pH levels (not acidic or alkaline enough).
 But don’t worry!
 Kellogg Garden Organic Fertilizers are a simple way to improve your soil’s fertility and feed your healthy soil ecosystem.

 Unlike harmful chemical fertilizers that focus on the plant and neglect — and even damage — the soil, organic fertilizers support the long-term health of your soil.
 Chemical fertilizers will leech your soil of beneficial organic matter, microorganisms and nutrients required for a healthy, sustainable garden.
 Whereas organic fertilizers are made from natural materials designed to enrich your soil with nutrients, making it a more fertile environment for your plants to grow in.

 When it comes to selecting the best organic soil, or any other products for your organic garden, it’s simply not enough to look for the word “organic” on the package.
 Make sure you also carefully evaluate the ingredients list.
 Many gardening products that claim to be organic will typically include harmful synthetic, genetically modified or even chemical ingredients in their mixes.

 To be certain that a product is completely organic, look for products that have been verified by an accredited, independent organization that meets the USDA National Organic Program standards.
 The Organic Materials Review Institute (OMRI) is one agency with such credentials.
 That’s one way to know the product you’re buying is proven organic, down the last ingredient.

 Get inspired.
 And get help.

-Take a look at the beautiful, thriving and healthy organic gardens everyday people like you have grown using our proven organic gardening products.
+Take a look at the beautiful, thriving and healthy organic gardens everyday people like you have grown using proven Organic Gardening Products From Kellogg Gardens.
 And access our library of expert tips, how-to videos, articles and more.